 Fire Station #4 is staffed with two to four personnel: a Captain and an Engineer and up to two Firefighter/Paramedics.
 The station presently houses one type-1 engine and an ALS ambulance may be staffed from this station based on time of year and staffing level.
+Marine-4 is housed in Station-4 during the winter months when it is not moored in Bitler's Marina.
 The District's Vehicle Maintenance Shop is next to Fire Station #4 and the mechanic has a utility vehicle.
 Station-4 currently houses the district's battalion chief's office, sleeping quarters, and command vehicle.
-Beginning March 1st, 2010, the USFS will conduct operations from station-4 while a new fire station is constructed on Spooner Summit.
-Construction of the new station is expected to be completed by late fall/early winter of 2010.
-Station-4 will house a USFS type-3 engine and up to six USFS personnel depending on the season.
-USFS personnel will utilize the paramedic office/work station for administrative duties.
+As of April 1, 2011, Engine-4 was taken out of service due to staffing reductions from 12 personnel per day to 11 personnel per day with a minimum staffing of 10 per day.